adubois/qubes-app-linux-yubikey/README.md

 qubes-app-linux-yubikey
 =======================

-Module for Qubes OS to integrate Yubikey hardware 2 factor authentication through a usbVM and a Dom0 PAM module.
+Qubes Yubikey is a package offering to support Yubikey hardware 2 factor authentication through a usbVM and a Dom0 PAM module.